joshnwosu/react-brick-layout/README.md

 ## Conclusion

 This package provides a simple, lightweight solution for creating responsive brick-style layouts in React.
 It allows for customization of the layout to suit your specific needs and requirements.
 If you find it useful, please consider giving it a positive rating or review.
-Thank you!
+Thank you! -->

+# Notice:

+This repository as been moved to [react-brick-view](https://github.com/joshnwosu/react-brick-view)